dfaltermier/icegram-weekdays/README.md

 ## 1. Git Version Control System

 [Git](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 The development of this plugin uses Git for this purpose.
-More specifically, we use [Beanstalk](https://beanstalkapp.com) as our public Git repository.
+More specifically, we use [GitHub](https://github.com) as our public Git repository.

-We will show you a couple of common ways to start using Git, with [Beanstalk as an example repository](https://support.beanstalkapp.com/article/848-getting-started-with-git-creating-your-repository).
+We will show you a couple of common ways to start using Git, with GitHub as an example repository.

 ### Starting From Scratch